The ultimate in AI technology is now helping build the ultimate driving machine.

 Intelligent production begins with AI-powered logistics robots.
 BMW Group is developing five new types of robots on the NVIDIA Isaac robotics platform, powered by NVIDIA Jetson and EGX edge computers and running on a single NVIDIA Isaac SDK software architecture.
 These robots are trained and validated on Isaac Sim.

 Three of these robots — the SplitBot, PickBot and PlaceBot — are responsible for placing boxes of raw parts on the line and transporting them to shelves to await production.

 The Smart Transport Robot is an autonomous delivery navigation robot, which picks up these trays of parts and moves them to an area to be taken by a “tugger train” to manufacturing.
 STR is powered by NVIDIA Jetson AGX Xavier, which delivers up to 32 trillion operations per second of performance for perception, pose estimation, 3D human pose estimation, localization, path planning and actuation.

 Finally, the SortBot manipulation arm, which also runs on Jetson AGX Xavier, takes the empty boxes and puts them on a palette to be sent back to the supplier area.

 One Scalable Architecture

 This entire family of logistics robots was developed using a single software architecture, running on the open NVIDIA Isaac robotics platform.
-The Isaac SDK provides a comprehensive set of tools, libraries, reference robot applications, pre-trained DNN algorithms and transfer learning toolkit to adapt the deep neural networks to different robots.
+The Isaac SDK provides a comprehensive set of tools, libraries, reference robot applications, pre-trained DNN algorithms and TAO Toolkit to adapt the deep neural networks to different robots.